railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 * Its creation and modification dates.

 Notice here an important advantage for an integrated document management system.
-Information such as which partner is associated with a document is automatically detected by Open ERP when the document has been stored in a directory.
+Information such as which partner is associated with a document is automatically detected by OpenERP when the document has been stored in a directory.
 This information is never input by the user – it's detected automatically using the information about the resource when it's being saved as a file.